 If you are selling your home or letting a property, you will need a valid EPC.
 On April 1 2018, the Minimum Energy Efficiency Standards (MEES) came into force.
 This required all properties being let or sold in England and Wales to have a minimum EPC rating of E and above.

 If you are a landlord, then it's also important to know that the government has announced changes to MEES standards and has proposed that all rental properties will need an EPC rating of C and above by 2025.
 The new regulations will first apply to new tenancies, followed by all tenancies from 2028.
 This hopes to make homes more energy-efficient and forms part of the government’s target to be net-zero by 2050.

 There are a few scenarios in which your property will not need an EPC.
 These include if the property is listed, in a Conservation Area, or protected because some energy efficiency improvements may unacceptably alter the appearance of the property.

 In England, Wales, and Northern Ireland, an accredited energy assessor must complete your EPC.
 You can find accredited accessors in your area via the government’s official EPC Register.
 In Scotland, EPCs must be completed by government-approved organisations.

-An accredited domestic energy assessor will attend your property to complete its assessment.
-They will need to access all rooms including the loft, as well as inspect the heating systems and controls.
+An accredited domestic energy assessor will attend your property to complete the assessment.
+They will need to access all rooms including the loft, and also inspect the heating systems and controls.
 They will take key measurements and photographs of all the key data.